 Naturally, you’re probably wondering what happens if you keep eating carbs once your glycogen stores are full.
-In short, you will start to experience what’s known as a “spilling over,” which means excessive glucose begins to habitat interstitial spaces of tissues (more on this later).
+In short, you will start to experience what’s known as a “spilling over,” which means excess glucose begins to take up space in your tissues (more on this later).

 Therefore, you need to eat the right amount of carbs for maximizing muscle fullness, but not too much.
 Your body only has so much space that can be filled with glycogen.
-(Think of it like the gas tank of a vehicle.)
+Think of it as the gas tank of a vehicle.
 If you’re fairly lean, a safe starting point is two grams of carbohydrates per pound of body weight, daily.

 Water for Muscle Fullness

-Arguably the most important to be aware of is that glycogen NEEDS to be stored with water.
-When your muscles are full of glycogen, water will seek to follow along.
+Arguably the most important thing to be aware of is that glycogen NEEDS to be stored with water.
+When your muscles are full of glycogen, water will follow along.

 Glycogen is approximately three to four parts water, meaning each gram of glycogen draws about three to four grams of water.
 The mix of glycogen and water stores in your skeletal muscle is ultimately what provides muscle fullness.

-Your body is upwards of 65% water content; of this 65%, about 2/3rds of it is located within the intracellular fluid – part of which is inside muscle cells.
-The other 1/3rd is the extracellular fluid found outside of your cells.
+Your body is upwards of 65% water content; of this 65%, about 2/3rds of it is located within the intracellular fluid, part of which is inside muscle cells.
+The other third is the extracellular fluid found outside of your cells.

 The water balance of your body naturally works in your favor.
-Most of the fluid in your body is held in the intracellular compartments (which is where you want it), and plasma fluid is another positive thing as it means positive blood flow and better pump.
+Most of the fluid in your body is held in the intracellular compartments, and plasma fluid is another positive thing as it means positive blood flow and a better pump.
 So only a small percentage of water is held in the area between cells.

-The essential thing to remind yourself is that water follows nutrients (especially glucose and salts).
-With this basic grasp of how your body carries water, you can be more methodical with your muscle fullness approach.
+The essential thing to remind yourself is that water follows nutrients, especially glucose and salts.
+With this basic grasp of how your body carries water, you can be more exact with your muscle fullness approach.

 Electrolytes for Muscle Fullness

-Firstly, be aware that potassium works in tandem with sodium to control cellular water balance.
-Potassium is abundant inside your cells (acting to attract water into cells) whereas sodium is abundant outside of your cells (in interstitial fluid).
-It’s key to note that sodium plays myriad other roles throughout the body, and serves as a crucial mediator of blood volume.
+Firstly, be aware that potassium works together with sodium to control cellular water balance.
+Potassium is abundant inside your cells, acting to attract water into cells, whereas sodium is abundant outside of your cells.
+It’s key to note that sodium plays many other roles throughout the body, and serves as a crucial mediator of blood volume.
 High sodium intake creates an increase in your blood volume, which amplifies muscle fullness.

 The dilemma is that the Na/K pump needs both potassium and sodium to work correctly.
 The Na/K pump operates by transporting two potassium ions into your cells while moving three sodium ions out of your cells.
 Potassium can not make it into your muscle cells to offer more fullness without sodium.
 If you cut your sodium intake, then the Na/K pump will stop working optimally and potassium will start to accumulate in the extracellular fluid, leading to a bloated look.